conjurer-rich/fast-flow-flywheel/pages/about.md

 ### Methodology

-The Fast Flow Flywheel™️ combines industry-leading practices to help you:
+The Fast Flow Flywheel is a curated approach that combines industry-leading practices to help you:

 - **Align on target outcomes**: Gaining clarity on what you are trying to achieve (Outcome Mapping - Flow Engineering - Steve Pereira and Andrew Davis)
 - **Make constraints beautiful**: Propelling questions, exploring path dependence and "We can if..." thinking (A Beautiful Constraint - Mark Barden and Adam Morgan)